suomela/da-slides/README.md

 Distributed Algorithms
 ======================

-Lecture slides from by Jukka Suomela.
+Lecture slides by Jukka Suomela.

 For the accompanying textbook, see: http://users.ics.aalto.fi/suomela/da/